MASSACHUSETTS TRACK & FIELD OFFICIALS ASSOCIATION

-10.1 There shall be an Annual Meeting of the Association shall be held in October and should be scheduled on the first Thursday in October unless changed by vote of the Executive Board.
+10.1 There shall be an Annual Meeting of the Association to be held in October and should be scheduled on the first Thursday in October unless changed by the Executive Board.

-10.3 Any such vote to change a meeting date above may be made by an affirmative vote of a simple majority of the Executive Board members present and voting.
+10.3.
+Any such vote to change a meeting date above may be made by and affirmative vote of simple majority of the Executive Board members present and voting.

 10.4 Notice of such meeting change must be given to the membership at least thirty (30) days in advance of the new meeting date.

-10.5 If a scheduled meeting is postponed due to inclement weather or other factor beyond the control of the host facility, then said meeting may be re-scheduled by or at the direction of the Executive Board and said 30 day advance notice provision contained in Regulation 10.4 above is waived.
+10.5.
+If a scheduled meeting is postponed due to inclement weather or other factor beyond the control of the host facility, then such meeting may be re-scheduled by or at the direction of the Executive Board and said thirty (30) day advance notice provision contained in Regulation 10.4 above is waived.

 REGULATION 11: COMMISSIONER OF OFFICIALS

 11.1 The Commissioner of Officials shall have the following duties and responsibilities: